tim-buchholz/msh2tikz/README.md

 - Optionally prints the generated TikZ code to the terminal.
 - Automatically generates a sample rectangle mesh if no file is provided.
 - Clean and minimal LaTeX/TikZ output.
+- In case you need to make adjustments to your mesh, the nodes are already ready to get labeled in the .tex file.
+You just need to uncomment the commented lines of tikz-code.

 ---